Actor Michael B. Jordan appeared as a suspect in a massacre in Brazil

-A photo of the American actor Michael B. Jordan, the Hollywood star who has participated in films such as “Black Panther” and “Creed”, appeared on a wanted list by the Civil Police of Ceará, north of Brazil, suspected of participating in a massacre that took place at Christmas.
+A photo of the American actor Michael B. Jordan, the Hollywood star who has participated in films such as “Black Panther” and “Creed”, appeared on a wanted list by the Civil Police of Ceará, in northern Brazil, suspected of participating in a massacre that took place at Christmas.

-The image was one of three photos from the Photographic Recognition catalog that authorities used to identify one of those allegedly involved in the crime and that resulted in the capture of a 17-year-old teenager, authorities confirmed this Friday.
+The image was one of three photos from the Photographic Recognition catalog that authorities used to identify one of those allegedly involved in the crime, and which resulted in the capture of a 17-year-old teenager, authorities confirmed this Friday.

-The massacre took place in the early morning of December 25, when a group of hooded men entered shooting a soccer field in the Sapiranga neighborhood of Fortaleza, the capital of Ceará, leaving five men dead and six others wounded.
+The massacre took place at dawn on December 25, when a group of hooded men entered firing into a soccer field in the Sapiranga neighborhood of Fortaleza, the capital of Ceará, leaving five men dead and six others wounded.

-According to the police, 28 people have been linked to the massacre so far.
+According to police, 28 people have so far been linked to the massacre.

 Identification through photographs is one of the procedures used by the authorities to confirm a suspect of a crime and on some occasions they use photographs of personalities to verify the credibility of witnesses who are pointing to a defendant.

-Likewise, he pointed out that using this type of images “does not reflect the routine” of that body and said that this kind of procedure will not be used again to identify suspects, but will use photographs of people with a history of similar crimes.
+He also pointed out that using this type of image “does not reflect the routine” of that body and said that this kind of procedure will no longer be used to identify suspects, but will use photographs of people with a history of similar crimes.

 Jordan, who is also a producer and director, became known with the American series “Friday Night Lights” and his first big role in the cinema had it with “Fruitvale Station” (2013) under the command of Ryan Coogler.